From A Wiki of Ice and Fire

 |Walder||Daughter||Ambrose Butterwell||At least|

-Walder has outlived seven wives, and is currently married to his eight wife.
+Walder has outlived seven wives, and is currently married to his eighth wife.
 He has over a hundred descendants, both trueborn and baseborn.
 He has had twenty-two trueborn sons and seven trueborn daughters from his marriages, with an unknown number of bastard sons and daughters.

 With Perra Royce